 ESCAMBIA COUNTY SCHOOL READINESS COALITION STANDARD CONTRACT

-This STANDARD CONTRACT is entered into between the Escambia County School Readiness Coalition, Inc., hereinafter referred to as COALITION, and Carr, Riggs & Ingram, L.L.C., hereinafter referred to as CONTRACTOR.
+This STANDARD CONTRACT is entered into between the Escambia County School Readiness Coalition, Inc., hereinafter referred to as COALITION, and Carr, Riggs & Ingram, L.L.C. and CRI Advisors, L.L.C. (collectively “CRI”), hereinafter referred to as CONTRACTOR.

 The provisions of this STANDARD CONTRACT and ADDENDUM prevail over any conflicting provisions contained in ATTACHMENT(S).